RPGroup-PBoC/mwc_growth/code/processing/growth_curves_microscopy/20181106_r1_37C_glucose_O2_growth/README.md

     - Brightfield - 100ms, gain 4, 12bit
     - YFP - 250ms, gain 4, 12bit

-7. One or two positions were marked and were imaged every XX minutes for XX hours.
+7. One or two positions were marked and were imaged every 5 minutes for 6 hours.

 8. The samples were discarded and the dataset was transferred to the storage server.